ethereum/web3.py/docs/contributing.rst

     $ make release bump=$$VERSION_PART_TO_BUMP$$

-Which version part to bump
+Which Version Part to Bump
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The version format for this repo is ``{major}.{minor}.{patch}`` for